 Easter is a great time of year when the green shoots of spring are appearing in the Northumberland National park and wildlife is becoming active.

-Snowdrops and wild daffodils are flowering in the grounds and bright yellow gorse lines the river banks where children can discover the delights of frog spawn found in small backwaters.
-A carpet of bluebells across East Hill begins towards the end of April and into May.
+Snowdrops and wild daffodils are flowering in the grounds and bright yellow gorse lines the river banks and a carpet of bluebells across East Hill begins towards the end of April and into May.

-Newly born spring lambs are a delight to watch in the fields around Ingram and our cottages and the actual lambing is itself, very educational for children and adults alike.
+Newly born spring lambs are a delight to watch in the fields around Ingram and our cottages and the actual lambing is itself, in the fields right next to our holiday cottages.
 The lambing season, which starts during March and runs through April with the hill lambs at higher levels, is also the equivalent of the hill farms harvest and therefore vitally important.

 Birds of prey such as the Peregrine Falcon, Goshawk, Hen harrier and the Buzzard can be seen in the Cheviots and foothills.
 Ravens start nesting early, the Lapwing (Peewit) appears, Cuckoos and Woodpeckers can be heard, and the first Swallows and House Martins arrive searching for their former nest sites.
 There are often upwards of twenty House Martin nests at the Rectory each year, mostly repeat guests!